 He’s poking and prodding and flailing and flinging himself off the couch.
 He’s “hi-ya”-ing the folded laundry pile with a stick he brought in from the backyard.

 He’s up in your business.
 He’s right against your body.
-He doesn’t know when to quit.
+He doesn’t always know when to quit.

 He’s playing too hard, a little too long (and you find yourself saying “Rocket, please stop!”
 ALL.DAY.LONG.)

 It’s a strange moment when you realize you have a kid that irritates people.
 It’s a piercing reality when you see the look in people’s eyes, saying “This boy, he’s too much.”
 And you see that The Excessively Uptight pretty much can’t stand being in the presence of your son.
 Sometimes, they’re mean to him, and you want to break their faces with blunt objects, and grab your boy and fold him up back into your belly, where the assholes don’t exist and he’s safe.

 But you know what’s the most amazing feeling in the world?
 When you realize you don’t give a shit what they think, and you’re set free from the insane notion that your kids should all fit perfectly all the time into society’s idea of a “well-behaved” child.